holepunchto/hypershell/README.md

 Create keys of type ed25519 for use by hypercore-protocol.

 Options:
-  -f <filename>  Specifies the filename of the seed key file.
+  -f <filename>  Filename of the seed key file.
   -c <comment>   Provides a new comment.
 ```